Contribute to LakeWhitneyHub.com

 Lake Whitney

 GOOD.
-Water clear; 85 degrees; 0.29 feet below pool.
-Catfish are fair using cut bait or punch bait in 25-35 feet of water.
-The striped bass bite is slow on live bait in 30-40 feet.
-Crappie are up in the main lake in brush in 15-20 feet of water.
-White bass fishing is slow on slabs on main lake humps in 25-30 feet of water.
-Largemouth bass fishing is fair using soft plastics on deep structure.
+Water clear; 85 degrees; 0.56 feet below pool.
+The pattern remains consistent, but fishing should improve as the weather cools.
+Catfish are good using punch bat in 25-35 feet of water.
+Striped bass are slow on live bait and topwater baits where fish are schooling.
+Crappie are up in the main lake in brush 15-30 feet of water.
+White bass fishing is poor on main lake humps in 25-30 feet of water.
+Largemouth bass fishing is good using soft plastics on deep structure.
 Report by Captain Cory Vinson, Guaranteed Guide Service.

 More Fishing Reports